 1) Visit Ubud’s Rice Fields –

-Ok, I know what your thinking, my first top thing to do in Ubud isn’t exactly unique because hello, have you even been to Ubud if you don’t Instagram a picture of the rice fields?
+Ok, I know what your thinking, the first of my top things to do in Ubud Bali isn’t exactly that unique because have you even been to Ubud if you don’t Instagram a picture of the rice fields?

-But, I believe that the landscapes of these man-made masterpieces are simply too breath-taking to miss.
-Thus, despite being ‘touristy’, a trip to one (or more) of Ubud’s rice fields is something I’d highly recommend!
+However, I believe that these man-made masterpieces are simply too breath-taking to miss.
+Thus, despite being ‘touristy’, a trip to one (or more) of the areas rice fields is something I’d highly recommend and definitely one of my best things to do in Ubud.

 Personally, I chose to visit the Tegalalang Rice Terraces.
-Not only was I blown away by the scenery here, but I also thoroughly enjoyed walking along/down the terraces as I felt as though I was getting a true sense of life in rural Bali… Even if there was a slight crowd!
+Not only was I blown away by the scenery here, but I also thoroughly enjoyed walking along/down the terraces.
+It really felt as though I was getting a true sense of life in rural Bali… Even if there was a slight crowd!

-TOP TOP: Fancy taking in the scenery somewhere ‘off the tourist trail’?
-Why not walk the Campuhan Ridge.
-Rather than taking you within the rice fields themselves, this walk lets you admire the landscape from one of Ubud’s many ridges, while also offering great views over the whole valley, something which is especially beautiful at sunrise/sunset.
+Alternatively, if you fancy taking in the scenery somewhere ‘off the tourist trail’, why not walk the Campuhan Ridge.
+Rather than taking you within the rice fields themselves, this walk lets you admire the landscape from one of Ubud’s many ridges.
+The walk also brings amazing views over the whole valley, something which is especially beautiful at sunrise/sunset: making it one of the top Ubud attractions.

 2) White Water Rafting –

-This was largely down to one thing: The scenery… The river is encased by tall cliffs on either side, meaning that vines and trees hang down to the water’s edge, making you feel as though you’re in the middle of the Amazon!
+This was largely down to one thing: the scenery along the river (which I’d say is one of the best things to see in Ubud).
+The river is encased by tall cliffs on either side, meaning that vines and trees hang down to the water’s edge, making you feel as though you’re in the middle of the Amazon!

 TOP TOP: There are many different companies that offer White Water Rafting in Ubud.
 Some are safer and more professional than others.
 Thus do your research when choosing!
 I opted to go with ‘Bali Adventure Tours’ and would highly recommend them!